justeslam/offsec2/notes/generic.md

 #### Is the Computer Connected to Other Internal Computers?

 When looking at the output from ifconfig, ipconfig, or ip addr, see if there is more than one network interface (other than the loopback).
 If there is, that is very interesting, and you should enumerate, if not, just focus on the computer itself.
-The computer below is not connected to other internal networks.
+The target machine below is not connected to the internal network and we cannot use it as a pivot point.

 ```bash
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000